LineageOS/android_packages_apps_TV/README.md

 # Live Channels

-Live Channels is the Google3 application for watching TV on Android TVs.
+__Live TV__ is the Open Source reference application for watching TV on Android TVs.

-## Status
+## Source
-The Live Channels source is being migrated from gerrit to piper using go/copy-bara

-See go/live-channels-to-google3
+The source of truth is the internal google repository (aka google3) at cs/third_party/java_src/android_app/live_channels

+Changes are made in the google3 repository and automatically pushed here.

+The following files are only in the android repository and must be changed there.

+* *.mk
+* **/lib/*.*